manning/MergeAlgorithms/README.md

 search on your Mac or the equivalent Windows Search for Windows.

 **1.**
-Do standard Linux distribution provide a search engine for your computer?
+Do standard Linux distributions provide a search engine for your computer?
 Your Linux geek friend says that it's easy and that if you want to search for files with "apple" and "computer" in them, all you need to do is type:
 ```bash